SebastianCallh/master-explorer/development-notes.md

 ## JSaddle
 When running the app in jsaddle-warp the program spontaneously crashes with `Error : Unexpected Duplicate. syncCallbacks=True nBatch=35 nExpected=37` (example numbers) which is awful.
 This turned out to be a bug in Firefox.
 Running the app in chromium solved the issue.

+### Filtering dynamic
+Something very odd happened when I tried to filter a list inside a dynamic.
+Instead of displaying the filtered items it displayed the n first items, where n is the length of the filtered list.
+It had something to do with the usage of `sample . current` and filtering several items in a frame.
+It is still not clear how to generate DOM elements from a dynamic and mapping them onto an event.